Mariners vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani will look for his ninth straight game with a hit in this matchup.
-During his last 10 games he is hitting .406 with a double, four home runs, 10 walks and five RBI.
+- Ohtani has picked up at least one hit in nine straight games.
+In his last 10 outings he is batting .424 with two doubles, four home runs, nine walks and five RBI.

 Ohtani Recent Games